We interviewed our lead Project Manager and SharePoint expert to see the difference between Spreadsheets vs. SharePoint.

 SharePoint is their only system of record now, and all that employee data is held and kept there.
 We also built discrepancy reports using Power BI, which compares the data from SharePoint to the company’s other systems.
 We know that SharePoint is the system of record where that data actually lives and we can fix the errors that are in the other systems.

-If you’re using a spreadsheet to manage your company’s data, we strongly suggest SharePoint because that data can automatically be pushed to other systems, it can create workflows, and SharePoint can create integrations with external systems that you may have, and give you better insight into what that data actually means.
+If you’re using a spreadsheet to manage your company’s data, we strongly suggest using SharePoint for document management because that data can automatically be pushed to other systems, it can create workflows, and SharePoint can create integrations with external systems that you may have, and give you better insight into what that data actually means.

 Quit the Spreadsheet